IRMooBear/ansible.cgminer/README.md

 [![Build Status](https://travis-ci.com/IRMooBear/pi_install_cgminer.svg?branch=master)](https://travis-ci.com/IRMooBear/pi_install_cgminer)

-Pi Install CGMiner
+Install CGMiner on RPI
 =========

-This role will compile cgminer with GekkoScience custom driver on a Raspberry Pi for use with the 2Pac or NewPac USB ASIC miners.
+This role will compile CGMiner with GekkoScience custom driver on a Raspberry Pi for use with the 2Pac or NewPac USB ASIC miners.

-The install cgminer.service will run a persistent screen session under the pi user.
+The installed cgminer.service will run a persistent screen session under the pi user.
 The screen session will not terminate if ssh is disconnected.

 To view the session
 ```